What is Slate Roofing?

 Slate roofing is one of the highest-quality materials with an incredibly long lifespan, lasting 100+ years on residential homes.
 If you remember, asphalt shingle roofs have a general lifespan of 25-30 years.
 This material quality and lifespan come at a cost, though, literally.
 For centuries, slate has been highly acclaimed for its natural beauty and remarkable longevity.
 Investing in this roofing material is a significant financial commitment.
 Therefore, it’s critical to learn about the advantages and the drawbacks before you make a buying decision.

 Slate tiles consist of sections of a specific type of stone cut to the appropriate shape for use as roofing tiles.
-These tiles are durable, fireproof, waterproof and no two pieces are alike because it’s a natural stone product.
+These tiles are durable, fireproof, and waterproof and no two pieces are alike because it’s a natural stone product.
 Depending on the mineral composition, they can have purple, green, black, or gray tones.
 Cool, right?

 What is the cost of Slate Roofs?